List of Emmerdale characters introduced in 2025: Rebecca Windsor

 Rebecca Windsor is the stillborn daughter of April Windsor (Amelia Flanagan) who appeared on 4 February 2025.
 April gave birth to Rebecca whilst she was living on the streets.
 April was rushed to hospital after being found in a terrible condition on a park bench.
 After April's father, Marlon Dingle (Mark Charnock) and stepmother, Rhona Goskirk (Zoë Henry) were reunited with her, they struggled to reconnect with her.

 On 27 February 2025, April had a meeting with her social worker which Marlon had organised so he and Rhona would also be in, however April asked if they could leave so she could speak to the social worker alone.
 This time alone allowed April to be honest about her feelings.
 After the meeting, April told Marlon and Rhona that she wanted to register her daughter's birth.
-April named her daughter Rebecca after Becca (Becca Ashton), whom she befriended whilst homeless, who was fatally stabbed.
+April named her daughter Rebecca after Becca (Becca Ashton), whom she befriended whilst homeless and was fatally stabbed.